-If a student is found using or possessing a non-prescribed medication without parent authorization the student will be brought to the office while the student's parents are contacted .
-The medication will be confiscated until written authorization is received.
+If a student is found using or possessing a non-prescribed/over-the-counter medication without the appropriate paperwork filed, the student will be brought to the office and the parent/guardian will be contacted.
+The medication will be confiscated until written authorization has been received.

-Any student who distributes medication of any kind or who is found in possession of medication is in violation of the School's Code of Conduct and will be disciplined in accordance with the drug-use provision of the Code.
+Any student who distributes medication of any kind or who is found in possession of medication is in violation of the School's Code of Conduct and will be disciplined in accordance with the drug-use provision of the code.

-Students shall be permitted to possess and self-administer over-the-counter topical sunscreen while on school property or at a school-sponsored event.
+Additionally, students shall be permitted to possess and self-administer over-the-counter topical sunscreen while on school property or at a school-sponsored event.